My family mans our booth in nearly every event the Café attends. There’s my mom, my brother, me, and my dad. We’re a constant sight at conventions.

 Papu being Papu at a con

-We’d all carry in our things, then it’ll be up to me to arrange all the designs.
+We’d all carry our things into the venue, then it’ll be up to me to arrange all the designs.
 I take the longest because I’m the only one who can really do it, while everyone handles customers who’d already picked from designs I would put out as fast as possible.

-Lunch would come, and dad would usually volunteer to buy food and bring it in.
-He’d also buy us Coca Cola in case we’d run out of the ones we usually pack, or go out with my mom to enjoy a little merienda when my brother and I can manage alone.
+Lunch would come, and Papu would usually volunteer to buy food and bring it in.
+He’d also buy us Coca-Cola in case we’d run out of the ones we usually pack or go out with my mom to enjoy a little merienda when my brother and I can manage alone.
 When he wasn’t at our booth, he was mingling with our fellow exhibitors.
 It’d be a running joke that all our neighbors would become his buddies.

 His antics produced enough confused faces to make us laugh—sometimes out of embarrassment—but make us laugh he did.